ejzimmer/blog/posts/2020/Hooks Tests Acting Up.md

 _After_ the test has returned, the `then()` blocks of the hook will run. `renderHook()` will notice that the state changed after the test finished, and it will throw that pesky warning.

-In this case, the warning isn't very helpful, because the test fails anyway.
-The warning is really there to guard against tests passing incorrectly.
-Imagine if we had a test that checked that the Amiibo wasn't updated, for some reason.
+In this case, the warning isn't very helpful, because the test fails.
+We already know something has gone wrong.
+The warning is really there to guard against tests _passing_ incorrectly.
+Imagine if we had a test that checked that an wasn't thrown.

 ```js
 it('fetches nothing', () => {